stefanoauciello/istants-pic/README.md

 # Istants-pic

-NodeJS backend with dockerized solution.
+NodeJS backend with dockerized solution. <br>
+The principal goal of this backend is to resize uploaded photos. <br>
 You just need to clone it, install dependencies and execute with "yarn start" command.

 Installation Required: